I. Guiding values

 At the heart of our relationship with readers is a promise that we, in reporting the news, have no agenda but to serve them.
 Our journalists must leave their personal views and opinions out of news articles and instead let only the facts guide them.
 We seek out, listen to and quote diverse voices.
 When applicable, we are transparent with facts about sources’ personal or professional lives that may influence their views.
 (For instance, when quoting a source who works at a particular think tank for a political story, we should note that think tank’s political leanings.)

-But, while we maintain a journalist’s valued skepticism — and we always seek second and third sources to verify information — we also do not automatically assume people are acting in bad faith.
+While we maintain a journalist’s valued skepticism — and we always seek second and third sources to verify information — we also do not automatically assume people are acting in bad faith.
 Our job is to help Coloradans understand their state, and that includes exposing things that are outrageous and unjust.
 But we also seek to understand our sources and their motives so that we can give readers a clear, but nuanced, portrait of Colorado.

 We label opinion pieces prominently, using the clearest words possible to note that they are separate from news coverage.
 This includes when we post links to opinion pieces on social media accounts.
 We should avoid words like “editorial” or “perspective,” which can have multiple meanings and be confusing to readers.